How to Check Your Credit Score Rating

-For a monthly fee, you can have access to credit monitoring services as well as your full credit report and FICO score.
+You can access credit monitoring services and your full credit report and FICO score for a monthly fee.

 The reason they can be very different is if one of the bureaus is missing information from a creditor that another has.

-If you'd like for them all to be lined up, you should report anything missing or errors yourself directly to one of the agencies.
+If you'd like them all to be lined up, you should report any missing or errors directly to one of the agencies.